Skip to content

 Applicants are also required to provide a current (last three years) DBS check and demonstrate the ability to study at an appropriate level.

-Inter-professional learning is promoted through the use of student and lecturer generated case studies and event analyses.
-You will be encouraged to share experiences and case examples generated through supervised practice.
+Inter-professional learning is promoted through the use of student- and lecturer-generated case studies and critical event analyses.

-The diet and volume of assessment reflects the breadth of the curriculum and the understandable necessity to ensure robust assessment of fitness for purpose and practice.
-Each element of assessment must be passed to be deemed as having successfully achieved the programme and to qualify as a prescriber.
-Supplementary assessment on one occasion of any unsuccessful element(s) in the same mode is normally allowed.
+The volume and range of assessment reflect the breadth of the curriculum and the requirement to ensure robust evaluation of fitness for purpose and practice.
+All elements of assessment must be successfully completed in order to achieve the programme award and qualify as a prescriber.

 This is the current course information.
 Modules and course details may change, subject to the University's programme approval, monitoring and review procedures.
 The University reserves the right to alter or withdraw courses, services and facilities as described on our website without notice and to amend Ordinances, Regulations, fees and charges at any time.
 Students should enquire as to the up-to-date position when applying for their course of study.